BC is leading the charge for electric vehicles.

 The Electric Vehicle (EV) Maintenance Training program is designed to provide Red Seal Automotive Technicians with the skills to diagnose and repair zero-emission vehicles.
 This course teaches operation service and maintenance of all EV systems and components.
 This will give consumers confidence that there is a skilled workforce trained to diagnosis and service the ever-growing EV market in BC.EV Training

-B.C.’s new EV Maintenance Training Program is available to Red Seal Automotive Service Technicians as a part-time (36 hour) course.
+BCIT’s EV Maintenance Training Program is available to Red Seal Automotive Service Technicians as a flexible learning (36 hour) course.
 The course is designed to give graduates a broad understanding of EV maintenance including:

 - Apply high voltage safety procedures